pac4j/spring-webmvc-pac4j/README.md

 - `config`: this is the `Config` already defined with all the clients and authorizers
 - `clientName` (optional): the list of client names (separated by commas) used for authentication.
 If the user is not authenticated, direct clients are tried successively then if the user is still not authenticated and if the first client is an indirect one, this client is used to start the authentication.
 Otherwise, a 401 HTTP error is returned.
 If the *client_name* request parameter is provided, only the matching client is selected
 - `authorizerName` (optional): the list of authorizer names (separated by commas) used to check authorizations.
 If the user is not authorized, a 403 HTTP error is returned.
+By default (if blank), the user only requires to be authenticated to access the resource.
+The following authorizers are available by default:
+  * `hsts` to use the `StrictTransportSecurityHeader` authorizer, `nosniff` for `XContentTypeOptionsHeader`, `noframe` for `XFrameOptionsHeader `, `xssprotection` for `XSSProtectionHeader `, `nocache` for `CacheControlHeader ` or `securityHeaders` for the five previous authorizers
+  * `csrfToken` to use the `CsrfTokenGeneratorAuthorizer` with the `DefaultCsrfTokenGenerator` (it generates a CSRF token and adds it to the request and save it in the `pac4jCsrfToken` cookie), `csrfCheck` to check that this previous token has been sent as the `pac4jCsrfToken` header or parameter in a POST request and `csrf` to use both previous authorizers.

 ### Get redirection urls